huy2272/expenseTracking/README.md

 # expenseTracking
 Using React.js this project aims to build a website to track user expenses.

+### New features (coming soon)
+Users will be able to calculate the minimum down payment needed for their home

+Users will be able to see the amortization schedule for their repayment plan

+New website will be hosted on a public server

 ### Local set-up Instructions
 Setup steps: